Software engineers apply scientific and mathematical principles in order to create computer software and solve problems

-As a software engineer, you'll work in a constantly evolving environment, due to technological advances and the strategic direction of their organisation.
+As a software engineer, you'll work in a constantly evolving environment, due to technological advances and the strategic direction of the organisation you work for.
 You'll create, maintain, audit and improve systems to meet particular needs, often as advised by a systems analyst or architect, testing both hard and software systems to diagnose and resolve system faults.

 The role also covers writing diagnostic programs and designing and writing code for operating systems and software to ensure efficiency.
 When required, you'll make recommendations for future developments.